pemo11/easygrader/README.md

 Withouth a task-element with exercise="EA1" *Simpelgrader* would not process this submission.

-List of actions
-- compile

-List of tests
-- checkstyle
-- junit
-- textcompare
-- testdriver

-The type names in the xml file are **not** case sensitive.

 ## working with simpelgrader (part 1)

-The following instructions assumes that the zip file with the submissions already exists.
+The following instructions assumes that the zip file with the submissions had been downloaded from Moodle.

 When everything (*gradingplan.xml* and *simpelgrader.ini*) are setup up, working with *Simpelgrader* is really simple.